-This Local Area Plan is a land use plan and overall strategy for the development of Headford over the period 2015-2021.
-This plan shall have effect from the date of adoption by the Members of Galway County Council and shall cease to have effect at the expiration of 6 years from that date, unless the timeframe is extended by resolution in accordance with Section 12 (d) to (f) of the Planning and Development (Amendment) Act 2010.
-The successful implementation of the plan should have a positive impact on Headford, ensuring that it develops in a sustainable manner and complements the implementation of the current Galway County Development Plan.
+This Local Area Plan is a land use plan and overall strategy for the development of Portumna covering the period 2016 - 2022.
+This plan shall have effect from the date of adoption by the elected members of Galway County Council and shall cease to have effect at the expiration of 6 years from that date, unless the plan period is extended by resolution in accordance with Section 12 (d) to (f) of the Planning and Development (Amendment) Act 2010.
+The successful implementation of the plan should have a positive impact on Portumna, ensuring it develops in a sustainable manner and complements the implementation of the current Galway County Development Plan 2015-2021.

-1.2 Profile of Headford
+1.2 Profile of Portumna